calicratis19/SDC/CarND-Vehicle Detection and Tracking/Readme.md

 1) The csv file has error in the column names corresponding to the bounding boxes.
 We had to fix this problem to correctly read the csv file.
 Also the annotated rectangles were implemented through machine learning and human help.
 There are cases where images are not detected properly or wrongly detected.
 We could not do anything these cases.

 2) The data set is separated into two separate folders.
 So we read them in two separate pandas DataFrame.
 The data set contains 3 classes of objects: Car, Track and Pedestrians.
 We removed the Pedestrian classes and merged car and track objects into one single class.
 Refer to the line 31 to 51 in the Vehicle_Detection.py file.
+For Visualization please refer to the 4th,5th and 6th cell of the Jupyter notebook.

 ![alt text][image1]